CyberCookie/siegel/core/server/README.md

 The User App function is called right before static server features was applied.<br />
 Static server caches resources by resource name, so you should always add hash to static files at build stage.<br />
 To prevent file from caching - just add `cache-control: no-cache` header to request.<br />
-Resources thats will be cached, responce with `cache-control: max-age=31536000, immutable` header
+Resources thats will be cached, response with `cache-control: max-age=31536000, immutable` header

 ```js